advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter7.md

 From the figure, it is evident that there is little difference between the two algorithms in low-conflict scenarios.
 In other words, the CATS algorithm does not offer significant benefits in situations with fewer conflicts.

 Overall, while CATS shows some improvement in Pareto testing, it is less pronounced than expected.
-The interference from deadlock log outputs during performance testing impacted the results.
-The CATS algorithm significantly reduces transaction deadlocks, leading to fewer log outputs and less performance degradation compared to the FIFO algorithm.
+The CATS algorithm significantly reduces transaction deadlocks, potentially resulting in less performance degradation than the FIFO algorithm.
 When deadlock logs are suppressed, the difference between these algorithms is minimal, clarifying the confusion surrounding the CATS algorithm's performance.

 Database performance testing is inherently complex and error-prone [9].
 It cannot be judged by data alone and requires thorough investigation to ensure logical consistency.